 There are many other ways in which this ratio affects health.
 Your copper to zinc ratio might also affect your sleep patterns.
 In another study on elderly patients, a higher copper to zinc ratio, and a lower zinc level and antioxidant capacity, correlated with a higher risk of physical disability.

 The ratio also plays a role in metabolic health.
 In patients with type-1 diabetes, which is known to contribute to oxidative stress, the level of serum zinc was significantly lower and the level of serum copper was significantly higher in patients with diabetes, especially those with poor glycemic control.

 The copper to zinc ratio also plays a role in brain health.
 There is an association with autism and poor copper to zinc ratios.

 Zinc and copper are antagonists and work for hand in hand in many of their beneficial tasks, which is why it is important to not only concern yourself with just the amount of zinc or copper you consume.
 You also want to ensure you retain a good copper to zinc ratio to avoid the potential health risks discussed.

 It seems self-evident that if your zinc/copper ratio is off-balance, supplementing with one will help.
 However, work with a healthcare practitioner so you will not end up altering the balance the other way.
 Often, using a supplement with both zinc and copper ensures you retain a good ratio.

-The copper and zinc relationship is just another example of the delicate balance that the essential minerals and micronutrients in general, play with one another for our maximal health.
-Recognizing the ways in which nutrients interact with others will help you formulate a better plan to maintain your optimal health through your diet and supplements.
+The copper and zinc relationship is just another example of the delicate balance that the essential minerals and micronutrients play with one another for our maximal health.
+Recognizing how nutrients interact with others will help you formulate a better plan to maintain your optimal health through your diet and supplements.